h15200/notes/go.md

 #### fmt.Sprint()

-fmt.Sprint(), Sprintln(), Sprintf will output the new string common usage is `myString := fmt.Sprinf("Let's make a new %v with Sprint", someVar)` now myString is a new string
+fmt.Sprint(), Sprintln(), Sprintf will output the new string common usage is `myString := fmt.Sprinf("Let's make a new %v with Sprint", s meVar)` now myString is a new string

 since the first arg string can have %v inside, this is also possible: